Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Real Data Analysis

 \subsubsection{Average mean squared errors, and proteins and genes selected:}

+Supplementary Figures S7 and S8 show violin plots of the test MSEs and run times respectively from all 50 splits of the data.
+The average test MSEs from the splits were slightly lower for CVR and Joint Lasso, but also used many more variables (Supplementary Table S3).
+HIP (Random) has a computational advantage over CVR and Joint Lasso.

-Web Table 6 shows the number of common and subgroup-specific genes and proteins identified by each method.
-We note few overlaps in selected genes and proteins between HIP and existing methods (Web Figure 12).
-Web Table 7 compares the variables selected by HIP (Random) and HIP (Grid).
-The average test MSEs from the bootstraps were slightly lower for Elastic Net and Lasso, but HIP had lower mean Test MSEs compared to CVR and Joint Lasso (Web Figure 11).
+Supplementary Table S4 shows the number of ``stable" common and subgroup-specific genes and proteins identified by each method.
+We note few overlaps in selected genes and proteins between HIP and existing methods (Supplementary Figure S9).
+Supplementary Table S5 compares the variables selected by HIP (Random) and HIP (Grid); the selected genes and proteins are very similar, again supporting the use of the random search instead of the grid search.

-Web Tables 2-4 provide a list of the proteins and genes identified to be important to males and females by HIP (Random).
-We also report the weights for each protein and gene.
-We obtained $\widehat{\bm B}^{d,s}$, summed the absolute coefficients over the number of latent components, and averaged over the $50$ bootstraps.
-Some proteins with large weights include MMP9, CADM1, ENG, and LY9 for males, and LY9 and ENG for females.
-The gene with the largest weight was CUL4A for both sexes.
-There is literature relating some of the proteins and genes identified to COPD.
-One study found MMP9 was a biomarker of increased acute exacerbations in patients with COPD in both the COPDGene and SPIROMICS (Subpopulations and Intermediate Outcome Measures in COPD Study) study populations \citep{wells2018MMP9}.
-Another study found patients with COPD had increased CUL4A expression in small airway epithelium and CUL4A expression was inversely related to $FEV_1\%$ \citep{Ren2019CUL4A}.
+Supplementary Tables S6 and S7 list the genes and Supplementary Table S8 lists the proteins identified as ``stable" and important to males and females by HIP (Random) including weights for each protein and gene calculated as the $L_2$ norm of coefficients in $\hat{\bm B}^{d,s}$ across components (i.e., rows) and averaging over the splits where the variable was selected.

+Proteins with large weights include NPLOC4 and SPG21 for males, and SMAP1 and CDKN2D for females. \cite{maxwell_2015_spg21} introduced a novel method called SubmiRine to analyze miRNA and predict miRNA target site variants (miRNA-TSV).
+When this method was applied to a subset of genomic samples from patients with COPD from the Lung Genome Research Consortium (LGRC; http://www.lung-genomics. org), SPG21 was the top-scoring miRNA-TSV.

+The gene with the largest weight was ADIPOR1 for males and BCL2L1 for females.
+In a study of 60 male COPD patients and 30 male controls, \cite{jaswal_2018_adipor} found adiponectin is associated with inflammation from COPD evidenced by a positive correlation with IL-8 and a negative correlation with FEV$_1$ \%.